Category: Uncategorized

 The Elusive Copyright: A Juridical Enquiry into the Protection of an Aesthetic

-This article is authored by Divija Manaktala, second year, Maharashtra National Law University, Mumbai, and Sankalp Mirani, fifth year, Maharashtra National Law University, Mumbai.
+This article is co-authored by Divija Manaktala, second year B.A.
+LL.B.
+(Hon’s), and Sankalp Mirani, fifth year, B.A.
+LL.B.
+(Hon’s) at the Maharashtra National Law University, Mumbai.
 Introduction Aesthetics can be immaterial, yet they have a huge power on the contemporary creative economy.
-Design, graphics, color schemes and typography and graphic textures all solve to create a visual…
+Design, graphics, color schemes and typography and graphic textures all solve to create a…

 -